testflows/TestFlows-WebSite/source/handbook/index.md

 ## `--skip-tags` option

-If you assign tags to your tests then you can also use [--skip-tags] option to select which tests should be skipped based on tests matching a particular tag.
+If you assign tags to your tests, then you can also use [--skip-tags] option to select which tests should be skipped based on tests matching a particular tag.
 Similar to [--only-tags] option, it also takes values of the form `type:tag` where [type](#Tags-Filtering-type) is used to specify a test type